 Rococo and Baroque Architecture in Turkey

 Emerging during the reign of the French King Louis XV, Rococo art was embraced in France from the beginning of 18th century.
 It is believed that it was introduced to the Ottoman Empire in the first quarter of the 18th century.
 This introduction happened when, King Louis XV sent the Ottoman Sultan, Ahmet III, a few presents (probably paintings and small sculptures) in the Rococo style.
 Very impressed by its grandeur, the sultan then sent an ambassador to Paris.
-The ambassador observed and learned about this French style of art and returned with several paintings representative of Rococo.
+The ambassador observed and learned about this French style and returned with several paintings representing the style of Rococo.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!